The 2017 Carleton Social Justice Internships

 Two paths to finding an internship:

-A. Several organizations have a proven track of offering meaningful internships.
-A developing list of opportunities will be posted in the Tunnel and is at http://apps.carleton.edu/campus/chaplain/Carleton_Social_Justice_Internships/.
-Applications to most of those organizations are due by 11:59pm on March 15, 2016.
+A. Several community partner organizations have a proven record of offering meaningful internships.
+A developing list of opportunities will be posted in the Tunnel and at http://apps.carleton.edu/campus/chaplain/Carleton_Social_Justice_Internships/.
+Applications are due by 11:59pm on March 15, 2016.
 (Current seniors should be in touch with the Chaplain; First Years, Sophomores, and Juniors should apply through the Career Center site below.)
 The selected intern(s) will then apply for funding by 11:59pm on April 6th.

 B. Find your own internship through a group that interests you.
 For help in how to approach organizations about an internship, please contact the Chaplain’s Office, the Career Center, or the Center for Community and Civic Engagement.